shacker/tangelo/README.md

 - Flush cache: Leave our db alone, but erases the cached redis data for this image so it's displayed with updates on next page load.

+To wipe the entire site cache:

+`./manage.py nuclear`

 ### Known Issues

 - Image model has an `album_order` field that was initially meant for controlling the order of images as they appear in an album.
 But I had an issue with the drag/drop util I was using to make that easy, so I switched to date-based ordering.
 The old method is still half-there.
 Could be a user option in the future.